Aaron Burr: Conspiracy and trial

-David O. Stewart, on the other hand, insists that while Burr was not explicitly guilty of treason, according to Marshall's definition, evidence exists that links him to treasonous crimes.
-For example, Bollman admitted to Jefferson during an interrogation that Burr planned to raise an army and invade Mexico.
-He said that Burr believed that he should be Mexico's monarch, as a republican government was not right for the Mexican people.
-Many historians believe the extent of Burr's involvement may never be known.
+David O. Stewart, on the other hand, alleged that Burr was not explicitly guilty of treason, according to Marshall's definition, but evidence existed linking him to treasonous crimes.
+Bollman admitted to Jefferson during an interrogation that Burr planned to raise an army and invade Mexico.
+He said that Burr believed that he should be Mexico's monarch, since a republican government, in Burr's view, was not appropriate for Mexico.

 Exile and return

 By the conclusion of his trial for treason, despite an acquittal, all of Burr's hopes for a political comeback had been dashed, and he fled America and his creditors for Europe.
 Dr. David Hosack, Hamilton's physician and a friend to both Hamilton and Burr, lent Burr money for passage on a ship.

-Burr lived in self-imposed exile from 1808 to 1812, passing most of this period in England, where he occupied a house on Craven Street in London.
+Burr lived in self-imposed exile from 1808 to 1812, passing most of this period in England, where he occupied a house on Craven Street, London.
 He became a good friend, even confidant, of the English Utilitarian philosopher Jeremy Bentham, and on occasion lived at Bentham's home.
-He also spent time in Scotland, Denmark, Sweden, Germany, and France.
+He also spent time in Scotland, Denmark, Sweden, Germany and France.
 Ever hopeful, he solicited funding for renewing his plans for a conquest of Mexico but was rebuffed.
 He was ordered out of England and Emperor Napoleon of France refused to receive him.
-However, one of his ministers held an interview concerning Burr's goals for Spanish Florida or the British possessions in the Caribbean.
+However, one of his ministers held an interview concerning Burr's goals for Spanish Florida or the British West Indies.

-After returning from Europe, Burr used the surname "Edwards," his mother's maiden name, for a while to avoid creditors.
-With help from old friends Samuel Swartwout and Matthew L. Davis, Burr returned to New York and his law practice.
+After returning from Europe, Burr used the surname "Edwards", his mother's maiden name, for a while to avoid creditors.
+With help from old friends Samuel Swartwout and Matthew L. Davis, Burr returned to New York City and his law practice.
 Later he helped the heirs of the Eden family in a financial lawsuit.
 By the early 1820s, the remaining members of the Eden household, Eden's widow and two daughters, had become a surrogate family to Burr.